What Is LTV in Gold Loan? Understanding Gold Loan LTV Ratio

 Lenders offer lower gold loan interest rates to applicants opting for lower LTV ratios.
 This coupled with a lower loan amount and interest rate, considerably reduces the overall interest cost.

-What is a Good and Bad LTV Ratio?
+Typical LTV Ratio Limits: What is a Good vs. Bad LTV in Gold Loans?

 The LTV is determined by several factors such as the central bank’s directives, the risk assessment by the lender, the liquidity factor of the asset, the type of asset and the prevailing market conditions.
 Also, the LTV offered by the competitors is another important factor in determining a bank/lending institution’s LTV.